Bachelor of Science in

 Degree Requirements

-The Bachelor of Science degree in Air Traffic Management requires successful completion of a minimum of 120 semester hours, normally completed in eight semesters.
+The Bachelor of Science degree in Air Traffic Management requires successful completion of a minimum of 122 semester hours, normally completed in eight semesters.
 A minimum of 40 semester hours must be upper-level.
-Students are required to complete MA 111 and MA 112.

 Students must select and complete one minor field of study, as approved by the Applied Aviation Sciences Department.
 Total credits within the minor will vary depending on which minor is chosen.
 Students typically select a minor that will enhance their aviation career.